magehost/magehost_hosting/README.md

 * Extended version of Cm_Cache_Backend_Redis
 * Requires Cm_Cache_Backend_Redis to be installed
 * Prevents the site from crashing when Redis is not responding for example because it has to remove lots of objects.
-* Fires extra events
+* Dispatches extra events on cache flush

 ### MageHost_Cm_Cache_Backend_File
 * Extended version of Cm_Cache_Backend_File
-* Fires extra events
+* Dispatches extra events on cache flush

 ### Can pass cache flushes to other servers
 * This is required in a cluster setup
 * Works via SOAP API

-### Flushes minify cache when 'Flush JS/CSS' button is pressed
+### Flushes minify cache when 'Flush JS/CSS Cache' button is pressed
-* Empties 'httpdocs/minify' directory if it exists
+* Empties 'httpdocs/mini' directory if it exists
 * Minify can be used on Nginx hosting accounts from [MagentoHosting.pro](https://magentohosting.pro)